 Haematopus palliatus Status: No accepted records.
-Taxonomy: Two subspecies are recognized, one, galapagensis, restricted to the Galapagos Islands and the other, palliatus, found on coasts throughout the Americas (Gill and Donsker 2017).
-Comments: This species was listed by Bruner (1896) based on a specimen reportedly taken in northeastern Nebraska in spring 1889 by Charles Vaughn. […]
+Taxonomy: Two subspecies are recognized, one, galapagensis, restricted to the Galapagos Islands and the other, palliatus, found on coasts throughout the Americas (AviList 2025).
+Comments: This species was listed by Bruner (1896) based on a specimen reportedly taken in northeastern Nebraska in spring 1889 by Charles Vaughn.
+However Bruner […]

 WHOOPING CRANE

 Grus americana Status: Locally rare regular spring and fall migrant central, rare casual elsewhere.
 Rare casual summer visitor central and west.
 State and federally listed as Endangered.
 Documentation: Specimen: HMM 3823 (two birds), spring 1899 Grand Island, Hall Co.
-Taxonomy: No subspecies are recognized.
-Changes Since 2000: The wild flock that includes individuals that migrate […]
+Taxonomy: No subspecies are recognized (AviList 2025).
+Changes Since 2000: Figure 1.
+Spatial distribution of […]

 SANDHILL CRANE